-Whenever you incur expenses for items that your other insurance coverage does not pay for, you can submit a detailed receipt or an Explanation of Benefits (EOB) with a claim form to be reimbursed from the Fund, up to \$5,000. per calendar year.
+Whenever you incur expenses for items that your other insurance coverage does not pay for, you can submit a detailed receipt or an Explanation of Benefits (EOB) with the Opt-Out Request for Reimbursement Form to be reimbursed from the Fund, up to \$5,000 per calendar year.

 For example, expenses not covered by other insurance, such as a deductible, are eligible for reimbursement.
-Other expenses you can submit for reimbursement would be: prescription drugs, dental and vision expenses, including the purchase of eye glasses and contact lenses; hearing care, including examinations and hearing aids; excess charges over reasonable and customary fees under another medical benefit plan, etc.
+Other expenses you can submit for reimbursement would be: prescription drugs; dental; vision expenses, including the purchase of eye glasses and contact lenses; hearing care, including examinations and hearing aids; excess charges over reasonable and customary fees under another medical benefit plan, etc.